Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Sulforaphane also has antioxidant properties, which can help to protect cells from damage caused by free radicals.
 It has been shown to reduce oxidative stress in various animal studies, including in the liver and brain.

-While the studies on sulforaphane and lifespan extension are promising, more research is needed to fully understand its potential benefits and risks for humans.
+While the studies on sulforaphane and increased lifespan are promising, more research is needed to fully understand its potential benefits and risks for humans.
 It is important to note that sulforaphane can have side effects, such as gastrointestinal upset and interactions with certain medications, and should only be taken under the guidance of a healthcare provider.

 In summary, sulforaphane has been shown to have potential anti-aging effects by improving cellular function, reducing inflammation, and activating certain proteins such as Nrf2.
 More research is needed to fully understand its potential benefits and risks for humans.